okta/okta-mobile-swift/README.md

 # Okta Client SDK for Swift

-The Okta Client SDK replaces our legacy mobile SDKs (such as okta-oidc-ios) and enables:
+The Okta Client SDK represents a collection of SDKs for different languages, each of which itself is a modular ecosystem of libraries that build upon one-another to enable client applications to:

-* Streamlined development
+* Authenticate clients with an Authorization Server (AS) using a variety of authentication flows.
-* Increased maintainability of the Okta portion of your code
+* Flexibly store and manage the resulting tokens enabling a wide variety of use-cases.
-* Easier feature expansion
+* Transparently persist and manage the lifecycle of those tokens through authentication, refresh, and revocation.
-* Support for use cases that were previously difficult or impractical to implement.
+* Secure applications and tokens, using best practices, by default.

-This new SDK is built as a platform, enabling you to choose the components you need for your app.
+This SDK emphasizes security, developer experience, and customization of the SDK's core capabilities.
+It is built as a platform, enabling you to choose the individual library components you need for your app.

 **Table of Contents**